SteeltoeOSS/Samples/Discovery/src/FortuneTeller/README.md

 > }
 > ```

-1. Start FortuneTellerService with the **None** launch profile
+1. Start FortuneTellerApi with the **None** launch profile
    ```
-   cd FortuneTellerService
+   cd FortuneTellerApi
    dotnet run --launch-profile "None"
    ```
 1. Navigate to the [fortune endpoint](https://localhost:7251/api/fortunes/random) in your browser and observe a random fortune